|Film Title/Year and Description|

 This adventure-action film was a continuation of the first film, set four years later, with many of the same characters from the original 1993 film.
 There were a number of dramatic deaths, including these three:

-Gadgets expert Eddie Carr (Richard Schiff) suffered a grisly demise after he was snatched from his jeep and bitten in the leg, flipped around, pulled in half and ripped apart like taffy, and then eaten by two Tyrannosaurus Rexs.
+Gadgets expert Eddie Carr (Richard Schiff) suffered a grisly demise after he was snatched from his jeep and bitten in the leg, flipped around, pulled in half and ripped apart like taffy, and then shared as a snack by two Tyrannosaurus Rexs.

 Sadistic dinosaur hunter Dieter Stark (Peter Stormare) also died when he became separated from his group and was swarmed repeatedly by a pack of small, carnivorous bipedal Compsognathus.
 A jungle stream turned red as he was consumed behind a giant tree log.